Saymanning/Pewlett-Hackard-Analysis/README.md

 <img width="354" alt="Mentorship_Eligible" src="https://user-images.githubusercontent.com/78699465/114275349-3ed0bc80-99f0-11eb-8aa3-b28ef493e8ee.png">

-The result:
+Sample of the result:

 <img width="579" alt="Mentorship_Eligibility_table" src="https://user-images.githubusercontent.com/78699465/114275457-7dff0d80-99f0-11eb-9f7f-dae5fcf3f3bb.png">

 ### Summary

 The data shows that there are 90,398 Pewlett Hackard employees reaching or, of retirement age.
-This appears to be a large number of roesl t be filled.
+This appears to be a large number of roles to be filled.
 A query to find out the total number of employees at Pewlett Hackard would provide better insight.
 It would also be benificial for providing more detailed data for the Mentorship Program to find out how many mentors are available and how many mentors for a specific job title.
 This could help the Mentorship Program be more successful if mentees and mentors are matched according to their desired career path and job title.